OpsEng1/kubernetes-the-hard-way/docs/03-client-tools.md

 For each host, the output should be similar to this.
 If it is not, then you may have entered an incorrect password.
 Retry the step.

+Note: If the above doesn't work just ssh into the respective server and copy the public key across for master-1 into the .ssh/authorized_keys file

 ```
 Number of key(s) added: 1